khakhalin/notes/00_queue_to_do.md

 * Ha, D., & Schmidhuber, J. (2018).
 World models. arXiv preprint arXiv:1803.10122.
 https://arxiv.org/abs/1803.10122
 * https://en.wikipedia.org/wiki/Conditional_random_field
-* Apparently Java doesn't have default values for parameters, but people use builder [[design_pattern]] to emulate it.
+* Apparently Java doesn't have default values for parameters, but people use builder [[design_patterns]] to emulate it.
 How?? https://stackoverflow.com/questions/997482/does-java-support-default-parameter-values
 * Sagemaker and Amazon EMR - what are they?
 * how to extend vocabulary for DL word-embedding?
 * File unfinished article descriptions currently dumped at [[deepneuro]], [[intrinsic_plasticity]], [[dendritic_comp]]